 - Take a slight pause before starting stage 1 again

 If you don’t quite get it at first, continue to practice.
-Slow, rhythmic breathing, like the exercise described here, can help to alleviate feelings of general anxiety and with practice even help control anxiety and panic attacks as they occur.
+Slow, rhythmic breathing, like the exercise described here, can help to alleviate feelings of general anxiety.
+With practice, they can even help control anxiety and panic attacks as they occur.